Charlie Macnamara - Technical Writer and Developer

 Final Shaping: Building Surface Tension

-1. Flip a dough round onto a lightly floured surface.
+1. Flip a round onto a lightly floured surface

 5. Flip seam-side down